Once you've decided to go to college, understanding how student loans work is the next big step.

 Types of Student Loans

-There are two primary student loan types: private student loans and federal student loans.
-Both can potentially help reduce financial anxieties and build your credit score, but they offer distinct drawbacks.
+There are two primary student loan types: private and federal.
+Both types can help reduce financial anxieties and build your credit score, but differ in a few distinct ways.

 Federal Student Loans